eSolia/eSolia_2018/content/post/why-did-esolia-choose-hugo.en.md

 _Visual Style_   |Any    |Themes
 _Upgrades_    |As You Like   |Continual & Fragile

-## The Trouble with Static
+## The Trouble with Some Static Site Generators

 These days, open source "static site generators" (SSGs) are all the rage, and use some kind of application you install on your Mac or PC to weave together html template files, content files usually written in markdown, css files for style, javascript scripts for UI tricks, and your media files like photos and videos.
-The problem with SSGs is that you have to install some programming language like Perl, Ruby or Python on your system, to get them working.
+The problem with certain SSGs is that you have to install and maintain a programming language like Perl, Ruby or Python on your system, to get them working.

 Most SSGs therefore come with the overhead of maintaining a development environment for a required programming language, and all its myriad dependencies.
 What that really means is the environment has to be _kept_ updated, and that trouble will likely occur when you upgrade or patch the OS.
 Sometimes, this can get really difficult and irritating.
 Your site then cannot be updated until you get everything installed just right.